Richard Preston, Earl of Desmond: Royal favourite

-Tournament pageants
+Masques and tournament pageants

+On 6 January 1607, Preston was a performer as a Knight of Apollo in Lord Hay's Masque at Whitehall Palace, part of the celebrations at the wedding of Sir James Hay and Honora Denny.
+The nine knights were released from enchanted trees by the goddess of night.

-In 1609 Preston attended the Accession day tournament, and presented a pageant of an artificial elephant, designed by Inigo Jones, which made its way slowly around the tiltyard.
+In 1609, Preston attended the Accession day tournament, and presented a pageant of an artificial elephant, designed by Inigo Jones, which made its way slowly around the tiltyard.
 When Prince Henry was made Prince of Wales, a Scottish lord, either Preston or Lord Hay, presented a pageant on 6 June 1610, where "verie costlie apparelled" courtiers arrived in an artificial cloud.
 The cloud showered the spectators with water.

 A tournament of tilting was held on New Year's Day 1614, to celebrate the wedding of Robert Carr and Frances Howard.
 The bride's team wore "murrey" and white and the groom's team were in green and yellow.
 Preston rode in murrey in the team of Ludovic Stewart, 2nd Duke of Lennox (the son of Esmé Stewart), with the professionals Sigismund Zinzan and Henry Zinzan.

+Military plans

+In February 1612, at the request of a Danish ambassador Jonas Charisius, there were plans to raise an army under Robert Bertie, 12th Baron Willoughby and Sir Edward Cecil to fight against Sweden in the Kalmar War.
+Preston would command a regiment of Scottish troops and Irish troops would be led by the Earl of Clanrickard.
+It was said that the ambassador's cause was advocated by Anne of Denmark and, as the conditions offered were poor, he would have to press men and mariners.
+Willoughby sold land to raise funds.
+Willoughby's force went to Denmark but arrived after a truce was arranged by James Spens and Robert Anstruther.